Frequently Asked Questions

 Q: Do I have to integrate with the CSOC?

-A: No—but 96% of recipients did in YEAR 1 (FY 2022-23).
+No—but over 90% of recipients did in YEAR 2 (FY 2024-25).
 By integrating with the FL CSOC you will be part of the larger Florida cyber enterprise and have better access to cyber threat monitoring, reporting, and resources to help manage your cyber terrain.

 Q: Do I have to complete Florida Critical Infrastructure Risk Assessment?